RodrigoSarmento/ros_autonomous_robot/README.md

-# Natalnet/LPR RGB-D Reconstruction Toolkit
+# Natalnet/LPR RGB-D Autonomous Robot

 Introduction
 ------------

-A set of utility code built by the Natalnet/LPR group for 3D reconstruction applications using RGB-D (e.g. Microsoft Kinect) cameras.
+An ongoing project of an autonomous robot using ROS + ARUCO.

 Requirements
 ------------